 Hierarchical transitions reflect when users move one level up, or down, in an app.
 Screens at adjacent levels to one another have a parent and child relationship with one another, in which the parent is placed at a higher level of hierarchy than its child.

-From a parent screen, an embedded child element lifts up on touch and expands in place, using the standard easing curve The motion both draws focus to the child screen (which is the destination of the interaction), while reinforcing the relationship between parent and child screens.
+From a parent screen, an embedded child element lifts up on touch and expands in place, using Standard easing.
+The motion both draws focus to the child screen (which is the destination of the interaction), while reinforcing the relationship between parent and child screens.

 A parent-to-child transition